mdefrance/AutoCarver/README.md

 ```
 <!-- quick-start:end -->

-For multiclass classification use `MulticlassCarver`; for regression use `ContinuousCarver` — the API is identical.
+For multiclass classification use `MulticlassCarver` (one binning per feature, against the full K-class target) — or `OneVsRestCarver` for a separate binning per class; for regression use `ContinuousCarver` — the API is identical.
 To pre-select features by target association and inter-feature redundancy, pipe the carved output through `ClassificationSelector` or `RegressionSelector`.

 ## Why AutoCarver?